alexandrainst/danlp/docs/models/dependency.md

 np_chunks = chunker.predict(text)

 # Using the spaCy model to get linguistic features (e.g., tokens, dependencies)
 # Note: this is used for printing features but is not necessary for processing the chunking task
+# OBS - The model loaded is the same as can be loaded with 'load_spacy_model()'
 nlp = chunker.model
 doc = nlp(text)